steveicarus/iverilog/vvp/README.txt

 SUBSTITUTION STATEMENTS:

-The substition statement doesn't have a direct analog in Verilog, it only turns up in synthesis.
-It is a sorthand for forms like this:
+The substitution statement doesn't have a direct analog in Verilog, it only turns up in synthesis.
+It is a shorthand for forms like this:

    foo = <a>;
    foo[n] = <s>;